jessicarush/react-notes/react_served_by_flask.md

 # Using Flask to serve React

 Flask can be used to serve a static react app.
-This method has NOt yet been tested with react-router apps.
-See <https://create-react-app.dev/docs/deployment/> for information.
+This method has also been successfully tested with react-router apps.

 ## Serving a static react build